Clyde Pangborn: Barnstorming

 After World War I, Pangborn took up barnstorming, exhibition flying, and aerial acrobatics, which he did for the next nine years.
 He performed as a part of the Gates Flying Circus, which he co-owned with Ivan Gates.
 It performed internationally and made Pangborn famous for changing planes mid-air.
 Early in his career, he was injured when he fell out of a speeding car as he attempted to jump onto a flying plane; this was his only serious injury during his entire career in flying.
 He received national fame after assisting in a mid-air rescue of stuntwoman Rosalie Gordon, who had become caught on Pangborn's landing gear while demonstrating a parachute jump, in Houston, Texas.

 During his time in the Flying Circus, Pangborn flew more than 12,500 miles and carried thousands of passengers.
 It was during this time that he also met Hugh Herndon, who later became his co-pilot in a historic trans-Pacific flight.

-Many who would later be major figures in aviation took their first flights with Pangborn.
-One among many examples is Gregory Boyington, famous World War II ace, who took his first flight with Pangborn at the age of 8 during one of Pangborn's many barnstorming stops.
+Many who would later be major figures in aviation took their first flights with Pangborn, including future World War II ace Gregory Boyington, who took his first flight with Pangborn at the age of 8 during one of Pangborn's barnstorming stops.

 The Flying Circus disbanded in 1929, but Pangborn continued flying with several other businesses he owned.
 The Great Depression, however, made them all go bankrupt, and as a result, he turned his attention to breaking world records in flight.

 Failed attempt to circumnavigate globe

 In 1931, Pangborn and Herndon sought to fly around the world and break the current record of 20 days and 4 hours, set by the airship Graf Zeppelin in 1929.
 Herndon, the son of Standard Oil heiress Alice Boardman, asked his mother for the $100,000 to finance the flight.
 However, while they were still planning their flight, the record was broken by Wiley Post and Harold Gatty with a time of 8 days and 15 hours.
-Pangborn and Herndon attempted the flight anyway, taking off from New York on July 28, 1931 in their red Bellanca J-300 Long Distance Special, the Miss Veedol, but poor weather conditions forced them to abandon their efforts while they were flying over Siberia.
+Pangborn and Herndon attempted the flight anyway, taking off from New York on July 28, 1931, in their red Bellanca J-300 Long Distance Special, the Miss Veedol, but poor weather conditions forced them to abandon their efforts while they were flying over Siberia.
 The pair took off just minutes after John Polando and Russell Boardman, who went on to successfully fly to Istanbul three days later.